One of the things I’ve noticed about Buddhism is the philosophy doesn’t offer answers to the big questions.

 No-one carries around baggage they don’t think the need.
 By not taking a stand on such claims we can live in a sort of Spiritual Minimalism where we accept the big questions can’t be answered and therefore don’t need an answer.

 The reply ‘I don’t know’ is the answer.
-In Japanese, it’s called Mu.
+In Japanese, it’s called Mu, or the answer is a non-answer, ‘I don’t know’, not-applicable.
 To put it another way.
 There is No secret ingredient to life.